1953 Pacific hurricane season

 The 1953 Pacific hurricane season was the least active season on record.
 The season officially began on May 15 in the northeast Pacific Ocean and on June 1 in the central northern Pacific.
 They ended on November 30.
 These dates conventionally delimit the time of year when most tropical cyclones form in northeast Pacific Ocean.
 Before the satellite age started in the 1960s, data prior to that time on Pacific hurricanes is extremely unreliable as most east Pacific storms are of no threat to land.

 Of the four known tropical systems, two became hurricanes.
 Although only a tropical storm, the first storm of the season was the deepest, with a pressure of 981 mbar.
 This season is unusual in that no one was killed, no damage was inflicted, and no tropical cyclones made landfall.

 Seasonal summary

 Only four known systems were observed during the 1953 season.
 This was below the average at that time, which was six.
 Furthermore, the season was well below the 1949-2006 average of 13 named storms and had the fewest storms in the hurricane database.
 Only two tropical cyclones reached hurricane status, compared to the modern-day average of seven.
 Furthermore, 1953 is also one of the few seasons without a major hurricane.
-This season was part of a decade-long absence of major hurricanes; from 1950–56, no major hurricanes (Category 3 or higher on the Saffir-Simpson Hurricane Wind Scale) were reported in the Eastern Pacific basin.
+This season was part of a decade-long absence of major hurricanes; from 1950 to 1956, no major hurricanes (Category 3 or higher on the Saffir-Simpson Hurricane Wind Scale) were reported in the Eastern Pacific basin.
 However, it is possible that some storms were missed due to the lack of satellite coverage in the region in addition to the lack of Hurricane Hunter data, which did not become available until the following year.